raae/queen.raae.codes/content/emails-queen/2022/08/24-prune-launch/index.md

 ---
-title: Supabase + Twitter API + Gatsby = Prune your follows
+title: Supabase + Twitter API + Gatsby = Prune your Follows
 emojii: ⚔️ 🪴
 tags: app, hackathon
 brands: supabase, twitter
+projects: Prune your Follows
 ---

 Over the years, I followed way too many people on Twitter, so many that I was actually not allowed to follow any more.
 There seems to be a magical 5000 limit.